mcharouk/aws/Certification/advanced_architecture.md

 * To change the cache duration for an individual file, you can configure your origin
   * to add a **Cache-Control** header with the **max-age** or **s-maxage** directive
   * to add an **Expires** header to the file.

+# CloudWatch

+## Synthetics

+* heartbeat monitor: try to reach the target endpoint
+* API Canary : basic REST features
+* Broken Link Checker : checks all links available on a web page
+* Canary Recorder : record some actions and types executed on a website in a Node.js script, and execute the same actions again
+* GUI Workflow Builder : test a GUI

+# Security Hub

+* it's possible to add accounts to Security hub that are not part of the same AWS Organization.
+For that, the Security hub administrator must sent an invitation to the accounts it should integrate.

+# Wavelength

+* EC2 instances located in the same VPC but in different wavelength zones cannot communicate with each other
+* The fix is to put EC2 instances in different VPCs and create a TGW that allow communication.

 # AWS App Runner